jeff-adkisson/swe-3643-spring-2024/project/README.md

 -  Adding unit tests to the calculator classes (the classes that perform the calculations) to achieve 100% coverage of the calculation methods.

--  Perform automated end-to-end testing on your web-based UI using [Playwright](https://playwright.dev/) scripts.
+-  Performing automated end-to-end testing on your web-based UI using [Playwright](https://playwright.dev/) scripts.

--  Produce a 5 to 8 minute video demonstrating your completed application, a demonstration of running your unit tests and Playwright scripts from the command line, and show that you reached 100% coverage of your calculator logic using your IDE.
+-  Producing a 5 to 8 minute video demonstrating your completed application, a demonstration of running your unit tests and Playwright scripts from the command line, and show that you reached 100% coverage of your calculator logic using your IDE.

 ### Introductory Presentation